 - 1. 100% of graduates will be employed as a registered nurse in a health care setting during the program. - 2.
 80% of responding graduates (at least 25% will respond) will report satisfaction with the nursing program. - 3.
 80% of responding employers (representing at least 25% of employed graduates) will report satisfaction with the nursing program. - 4.
-70% of nursing admissions will graduate within 1 years of entering the program.
+70% of full-time nursing admissions will graduate within 1 year of entering the program.
+70% of part-time nursing admissions will graduate within 2 years of entering the program.